trueos/trueos-docs/trueos-handbook/postinstall.rst

 One-time Migration Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A one time migration script is available for |trueos| installations dated 10-28-16 or older that are still using the legacy FreeBSD rc
+A one time migration script is available for |trueos| installations dated 10-28-16 or older still using the legacy FreeBSD *rc* system:
-system:

 .. note:: This block is truncated from the
    `original file <https://github.com/trueos/trueos-core/blob/master/xtrafiles/local/bin/migrate_rc_openrc>`_